justinnhli/oxy-cs-catalog/catalog.md

 Sub-field: INTERFACES

-Prerequisites: COMP 131, COGS 101, or permission of instructor
+Prerequisites: COMP 131 or COMP 181 or COMP 229 or COGS 101

 ## COMP 347: Machine Learning